Engineers First. Drivers Always.

 For our inaugural release, we’ve selected three key pad shapes common across the track and enthusiast scene.
 Key features:

-- Forged carbon fibre composite backplate
+- ColdForge carbon fibre composite backplate

 - Up to 70% lighter than steel